mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 Javascript Baseline
 -------------------

-Javascript is the only language supported by Google Cloud Functions right now.
+Node.js is the only runtime supported in production by Google Cloud Functions right now.
 Javascript is also probably by far the most popular language for serverless applications across the board.

 Thus, it makes sense to compare the 3 cloud providers on how they perform in Javascript.
 The base test measures the cold starts of "Hello World" type of functions.
-Functions have to dependencies, so deployment package is really small.
+Functions have no dependencies, so deployment package is really small.

 Here are the numbers for cold starts: